 1. Do your homework: Nobody you will meet during recruitment expects you to be an expert on their firm or even on accounting in general.
 What they do expect is for you to ask educated questions and be knowledgeable about the field you are going into.
 Make sure you go into recruiting events knowing about each firm’s specialties and structure.
 Also make sure you know how the CPA process works, that way you can focus on the opportunities and working-culture of each firm.

-4. Speak to as many reps as possible: You never know who makes the final recruiting decision so it is important to talk to everyone you meet and treat everyone with respect regardless of their level – always put your best foot forward.
+4. Engage yourself with all of the reps: You never know who makes the final recruiting decision so it is important to speak to everyone you meet and treat everyone with respect regardless of their level – always put your best foot forward.
 As you speak to more and more individuals, you will start to understand the firm’s culture and what distinguishes it from other firms.

-6. Take the time to say thank you: Whether you met for a few minutes at an information session or participated in a firm tour, sending a thank you note or email shows that you are interested and appreciate the time that firm representatives took to answer your questions.
-This small gesture can keep you at the top of the recruiter’s mind.
+6. Take the time to say thank you: Whether you met for a few minutes at an information session or participated in virtual a firm tour, sending a thank you note or email shows that you are interested and appreciate the time that firm representatives took to answer your questions.
+This small gesture can keep you at the top of the firm representative’s mind.

 7. Make the best choice for you: If you are in a position where you receive multiple offers, you may find some difficulty in choosing which firm to work for.
 Don’t make a decision based on outside pressure.
 Where do you see yourself working and fitting in?
 Where do you have the greatest chance to learn and grow professionally?
 It is time to make your mark in the professional world so make this important decision for yourself and no one else.